 Amy Goymerac, a captivating performer with a voice that has been described as incisive and old-fashioned, is a young, versatile singer performing roles across the operatic spectrum from early to new music.
-This 2018-2019 season she anxiously awaits a professional first, to premiere a role in a new opera.
+This 2018-2019 season she anxiously awaits a professional first and bucket-list item, to premiere a role in a new opera.
 In April 2019, Ms. Goymerac will portray the role of Charlotte in the concert premiere of Kirke Mechem’s newest opera, Pride and Prejudice, with Redwood Symphony in Redwood City, California.
 Following in 2020, she will perform with the San Luis Obispo Symphony both Mahler’s Symphony No. 4 and Samuel Barber’s Knoxville: Summer of 1915.

 With two role debuts, two company debuts, and a concert premiere ahead, she begins the 2018-2019 season with full momentum.
 Fall of 2018 will bring her role debut as Pamina in The Magic Flute with Opera San Luis Obispo, continuing as their 2018-2019 Artist in Residence.
 The new year will bring her first complete performance of Susanna in Le nozze di Figaro in her first collaboration with Center Stage Opera in Southern California.